GastonGonzalez/auto-phrase-tokenfilter/README.md

 auto-phrase-tokenfilter
 =======================

-Lucene Auto Phrase TokenFilter implementation
+Lucene Auto Phrase TokenFilter implementation for hybris 5.4 / Solr 4.6.1

 Performs "auto phrasing" on a token stream.
 Auto phrases refer to sequences of tokens that